Welcome, Guest. Please login or register.

 Helena, Augusta 8 November 324 - 328 to 330 A.D.

-Click for a larger photo Helena considered a saint by the Eastern Orthodox, Oriental Orthodox and Roman Catholic churches, famed for her piety.
+Helena is a saint in the Eastern Orthodox, Oriental Orthodox and Roman Catholic churches and famed for her piety.
 Her feast day as a saint of the Orthodox Christian Church is celebrated with her son on May 21, the "Feast of the Holy Great Sovereigns Constantine and Helen, Equal to the Apostles."
 Her feast day in the Roman Catholic Church falls on August 18.
 Her feast day in the Coptic Orthodox Church is on 9 Pashons.
 Eusebius records the details of her pilgrimage to Palestine and other eastern provinces (though not her discovery of the True Cross).
 She is the patron saint of new discoveries.

 CLICK HERE TO SEE MORE FROM THIS CATEGORY - FORVM's PRIOR SALES